 Dr. Lindsay Whorton

-A former Rhodes Scholar, Fulbright Fellow and head coach of the Oxford University Women’s Basketball team, Dr. Lindsay Whorton brings a background of diverse leadership roles to her position as managing director of district services at The Holdsworth Center.
+A former Rhodes Scholar, Fulbright Fellow and head coach of the Oxford University Women’s Basketball team, Dr. Lindsay Whorton brings a background of diverse leadership roles to her position as vice president and dean at The Holdsworth Center.

 Previously, Lindsay worked for Boston Consulting Group, where she rolled out a new brand strategy for a major North American retailer, led workshops for senior leaders and designed a pay-for-performance model that calculated bonuses for more than 10,000 associates.